JNavas2/Title-Link-Copy/README.md

 ### 🔒 Privacy Focused
 * **Zero Data Collection:** This extension does not track you, collect analytics, or transmit data.
-* **Minimal Permissions:** Requires only `activeTab`, `contextMenus`, and `clipboardWrite`.
-It uses local storage for settings, meaning it does **not** require the broad `storage` permission.
+* **Offline Functionality:** All formatting logic happens locally on your device.

 ## Permissions Explained
 This extension requests the absolute minimum permissions required to function.
-Here is exactly what each permission allows:
+Permissions may vary slightly depending on your browser (Manifest V2 vs V3), but the intent remains the same:

-* **`activeTab`**: This permission allows the extension to read the Title and URL of the *current* tab only when you explicitly interact with the extension (e.g., click the toolbar button or a context menu item).
-It does not run in the background on other tabs.
+* **`activeTab`**: Allows the extension to read the Title and URL of the *current* tab only when you explicitly interact with it (click the menu or shortcut).
+It does not run in the background.
-* **`contextMenus`**: This allows the extension to add the "Title-Link Copy" items to your right-click menu.
+* **`contextMenus`**: Allows the extension to add "Title-Link Copy" to your right-click menu.
+* **`storage`**: Used to save your preferences (like AP Casing or Text Placement options).
+* **`scripting` (Chrome/Edge)**: Required by modern browsers to execute the copy command and read selected text safely.
-* **`clipboardWrite`**: This is required to programmatically write the formatted text (or rich text hyperlink) to your system clipboard.
+* **`clipboardWrite` (Firefox)**: Required to programmatically write text to your system clipboard.

 ## Usage Guide